 Taenia taeniaeformis tapeworms, on the other hand, are transmitted through rodents.
 It may be impossible to stop an outdoor cat from hunting, which may mean you’ll need to make regular veterinary visits to monitor your cat for reinfection.
 Indoor cats that hunt are also at risk, and if there is a tapeworm infestation in your home’s rodent population, it might be time to consider removing unwanted houseguests.

 Luckily, tapeworms can be prevented.
 Most veterinarians recommend deworming kittens during their kitten vaccination wellness visits, eliminating tapeworms and other parasites.
 As your cat grows, keeping her on flea preventatives will reduce the risk of contracting the most common tapeworms in her environment: dipylidium caninum.

 Monthly feline preventatives do not contain the medications needed to eliminate tapeworms in cats.
 However, regular veterinary visits with fecal analysis can catch tapeworm infections.

 There is no vaccine for tapeworms.
 Vaccines are only available for viral diseases, but talk to your veterinarian about deworming your kitten during regular vaccination series.

-Tapeworms in cats are preventable.
+Tapeworms in cats are common intestinal parasites that often cause diarrhea.
+Infections can range from mild to potentially life-threatening, but are easily cured with medication.
 Deworming kittens during early wellness visits reduces their chances of contracting tapeworms, and regular veterinary visits throughout your cat’s life will further reduce the risk of contracting parasites and other diseases.